-Recently we’ve had a number of customers who are working to use waste and side-stream products from the food industry to produce useful products.
-It has been fascinating to learn about the research that is going into optimising the value of crops, and reducing the strain on landfill.
+Recently we’ve had a number of customers who are working to use waste products from the food industry.
+It has been fascinating to learn about the research that is going into optimising the value of crops.
+Further, this work is reducing the strain on landfill.

-Food waste is a hot topic in the media, and for good reason – millions of tonnes of food is wasted each year in the UK alone by both the food industry, and through household waste.
-Together we are learning how to cut down our waste, by buying only what we need, changing how food products are labelled, and redistributing surplus food.
+Food waste is a hot topic in the media, and for good reason.
+Millions of tonnes of food is wasted each year in the UK by both the food industry, and household waste.
+Together we are learning how to cut down our waste.
+For example, by buying only what we need, changing how food products are labelled, and redistributing surplus food.

 What are some current management options for waste products?

-While animal feed and composting are two of the biggest side stream options for food waste, there are a number of other more specific (and unexpected) uses, including:
+Animal feed and composting are two of the main side stream options for food waste.
+Additionally there are a number of other (unexpected) uses, including:

 Whey: Can be used for microbial cultures, fermentation and production of peptides and glucose.

 Egg shells: Source of calcium for animal feed.
 Also filler for plastics